Find Affordable College Courses

 $3,750 Average Tuition & Fees

 The excellent programs at Northeast Community College helped the school earn the #4 place on this year’s ranking of the best allied health and medical assisting services schools in Nebraska.
-Located in the remote town of Norfolk, Northeast is a public college with a moderately-sized student population.
+Located in the remote town of Norfolk, Northeast is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Northeast are $3,750 a year.
 Medical Assisting majors at Northeast take out an average of $17,364 in student loans while working on their egree.